Borrowing money from family can be so awkward. How to have this uncomfortable conversation

 Family loan causes drama

-No one thought anything of the loan until five years later when a family member found the note among layers of sticky notes on the desk while cleaning.
+No one thought anything of the loan until five years later, when a family member found the note among layers of sticky notes on the desk while cleaning.
 The relative alerted the grandkids.
-That turned into "soap opera" drama as Palm describes it, among that generation, who'd been hoping to inherit the family farm, but were not in their grandparents' will.
+That turned into "soap opera" drama, as Palm describes it, among that generation, who had hoped to inherit the family farm but were not in their grandparents' will.

-Palm's dad was furious when he heard that the younger generation was creating a problem about the unpaid loan.
+Palm's father was furious when he heard that the younger generation was creating a problem about the unpaid loan.
 Palm's two brothers, who understood she struggled financially, were not bothered by it.
-Her mom, whose Alzheimer's had progressed, didn't react to the family drama, Palm said.
+Her mother, whose Alzheimer's had progressed, didn't react to the family drama, Palm said.

 Borrowing money is uncomfortable enough on its own, but borrowing from family can be a nightmare.